unChaz/sci-fi-5e/srd/monsters/beasts.md

 **Actions**

 **_Tentacles_**. _Melee Weapon Attack:_ +4 to hit, reach 5 ft., one target. _Hit:_ 1 bludgeoning damage, and the target is grappled (escape DC 10).
-Until this grapple ends, the octopus can’t use its tentacles on another target.
+Until this grapple ends, the octopus can't use its tentacles on another target.

 **_Ink Cloud (Recharges after a Short or Long Rest)_**.
 A 5- foot-radius cloud of ink extends all around the octopus if it is underwater.
 The area is heavily obscured for 1 minute, although a significant current can disperse the ink.
 After releasing the ink, the octopus can use the Dash action as a bonus action.